Most organizations don't have a culture problem.

 A New Conversation About Work, Power, and What's Possible

-The workplace is in crisis — and not for the reasons most conference panels want to discuss.
-Burnout, disengagement, the DEI rollback, the quiet quitting discourse, the return-to-office battles: these aren't separate problems.
-They're symptoms of a single, solvable one.
+The workplace is in crisis and not for the reasons most conference panels want to discuss.
+Burnout, the DEI rollback, quiet quitting, the return-to-office battles: these aren't separate problems.
+They're symptoms of a single structural failure.
 Workers have been cut out of the conversation about work itself.

 Audiences leave knowing: